Kyushu (九州 Kyūshū, lit. “Nine Provinces”) comprises the following prefectures:

-Geographically divided into north, central and south Kyūshū, the region has a mountainous interior with numerous coastal plains, and hot springs.
+Geographically divided into north, central and south Kyūshū, the region has a mountainous interior with numerous coastal plains and hot springs.
 The climate is subtropical with heavy precipitation.

 Nagasaki Peace Park

 On 9 August 1945 at 11:02 am, three days after the first atomic bomb exploded over Hiroshima, the atomic bomb “Fat Man” was dropped on the city of Nagasaki.
-It exploded at a height of five hundred meters, destroying one third of the entire city, obliterating the Mitsubishi Munitions works directly below, killing instantly one-third of the city’s population (about 70,000 people) and wounding another 70,000 people.
+It exploded at the height of five hundred meters, destroying one-third of the entire city, obliterating the Mitsubishi Munitions works directly below, killing instantly one-third of the city’s population (about 70,000 people) and wounding another 70,000 people.
 It is estimated that the total number perished in the explosion or who later died from the effects of the radiation and burns may have reached two-hundred thousand.

-There is an ongoing debate about whether there was really any need to drop the atomic bombs at all – it is clear that the war was coming to an end anyway.
+There is an ongoing debate about whether there was any need to drop the atomic bombs at all – it is clear that the war was coming to an end anyway.
 What is clear is that the effects were catastrophic; it is clear that everything possible should be done to prevent the use of such weapons ever again.